TruClient/UISamples/HPSR1/README.md

 #### <a name="HP_Dynamic_Table"></a> Dynamic Table

 TruClient script [HPSR1_DynamicTable_TCIE1202_v01](HPSR1_DynamicTable_TCIE1202_v01)
+(developed by Anil Mainali)
 processes http://stormhelp.saas.hp.com/TruClient/TruClientExamples/html/table1.html
 which generates dynamic table when pressing the 'Refresh' button.

+Anil Mainali is recording a video of the app and how to construct the script.

 #### <a name="HP_Clickable_Table"></a> Clickable Table